Tangy-Cheese/Coined-Quantum-Walks/README.md

 This project accompanies the research work:

 **“Properties of Localized Multi-Dimensional Disordered Coined Quantum Walks”**
-*Adam Tang — Department of Physics, University of Warwick*

 The codebase implements numerical simulations of **discrete-time coined quantum walks** in **one, two, and three dimensions**, with a focus on **quenched disorder**, **Anderson localization**, and quantum information measures such as **entanglement entropy**, **state fidelity**, and **participation values**.